Skip to main content

 sizeLimit: 50Gi # Recommended: set a limit matching your expected usage

-Advanced: hostPath volumes
+Advanced hostPath volumes

+hostPath volumes mount a specific directory on the Node’s filesystem directly into a Pod.
 In most cases, emptyDir is the right choice for scratch storage.
 Use hostPath only when you explicitly need to access a specific path on the Node’s filesystem (for example, a legacy application that expects a hard-coded directory under /mnt/local).
 The following example shows where to set a hostPath volume:

 volumes: